9 of the best German books to read

 3. Im Westen Nichts Neues, Erich Maria Remarque

-Im Westen Nichts Neues (All Quiet on the Western Front) by Erich Maria Remarque describes the extreme physical stress and mental toll of German soldiers during World War I, along with the difficulty of returning to everyday life when they left the battlefield.
-The main character is Paul Bäumer, who enthusiastically enlists with his classmates for the war after hearing patriotic speeches from his teachers, but instead gets wrapped up in the horrors and disillusionment of life in the trenches.
+Im Westen Nichts Neues (All Quiet on the Western Front) by Erich Maria Remarque describes the extreme physical stress and mental toll of German soldiers during World War I, along with the difficulty of returning to everyday life.
+Paul Bäumer enthusiastically enlists with his classmates for the war after hearing patriotic speeches from his teachers, but instead gets wrapped up in the horrors and disillusionment of life in the trenches.

 4. Das Leiden des jungen Werthers, Johann Wolfgang von Goethe

-Das Leiden des jungen Werthers (The Sorrows of Young Werther) by Johann Wolfgang von Goethe is one of the most famous novels of the Sturm and Drang period in German literature, and would go on to influence a plethora of literature during the Romantic period.
-It depicts a passionate yet unhappy young man who is hopelessly in love with his friend’s wife, Charlotte.
+Das Leiden des jungen Werthers (The Sorrows of Young Werther) by Johann Wolfgang von Goethe is one of the most famous novels of the Sturm und Drang period in German literature, and would go on to influence a plethora of literature during the Romantic period.
+Werther is a passionate yet unhappy young man who is hopelessly in love with his friend’s wife, Charlotte.
 His friend is a man whom he greatly admires yet detests.
 Werther’s constantly contradictory emotions are displayed in a series of letters.

 5. Der Prozess, Franz Kafka

 Der Prozess (The Trial) by Franz Kafka is one of Kafka’s best works and tells the story of Josef K., who is arrested and prosecuted by a remote, inaccessible authority.
 The fascinating aspect of this novel is that the nature of his crime is not revealed to him nor to the author, and he must defend himself.
-The book was never entirely finished and therefore can be read as an existential tale, a parable, or a prophecy of the excessiveness of modern bureaucracy, or anything the reader wants to interpret it as.
+The book was never entirely finished and is often read as an existential tale, a parable, or a comment on authoritarianism.

-Franz Kafka was a German-speaking Prague-born author and one of the major fiction writers of the 20th century.
-Most of his writing - albeit incomplete - is considered to be amongst the most influential in western literature.
-So recognisable is Kafka's style that the eponym “Kafkaesque” was coined to describe a story or real-life scenario that is characteristic of the oppressive or nightmarish qualities of Kafka's work, often related to bureaucracy.
+Franz Kafka was a German-speaking, Prague-born author and one of the major fiction writers of the 20th century.
+Most of his writing is considered to be among the most influential in western literature.
+So recognisable is Kafka's style that the eponym “Kafkaesque” was coined to describe a story or real-life scenario that is characteristic of the oppressive or nightmarish qualities of Kafka's work, often related to illogical webs of bureaucracy.

 6. Der Vorleser, Bernhard Schlink